-The UF Graduate School Editorial Office, led by Stacy Wallace, is here to serve students, faculty, and staff with any thesis, dissertation, and curriculum issues that may arise.
+The UF Graduate School Editorial Office, located in Grinter Hall and led by Stacy Wallace, is here to serve students, faculty, and staff with any thesis, dissertation, and curriculum issues that may arise.

 For faculty and staff, the Editorial Office coordinates the publication of the UF Graduate Catalog and hosts all meetings of the UF Graduate Curriculum Committee, in turn, contributing to the online database of graduate course proposals and approvals, known as the Academic Approval Tracking System.